 I’m no more a fan of a soggy bottom than Mary Berry is so I prebake my puff pastry shell on a pizza baking tray which has aeration holes in it like the ones you can see below.
 This more reliably produces the crisp bottomed tart I’m after… 😉

-I roll my pastry out to fit and score a 2cm border all the way around the circumference then I fork the centre circle all over and leave the base to rest in the fridge for an hour before baking.
+Roll the pastry out to fit the tray and score a 2cm border all the way around the circumference.
+Fork the centre circle all over and leave the base to rest in the fridge for an hour before baking.
 Brushing the pastry with a little plant milk before it goes in to bake also helps it to crisp up.
-I put it in a hot oven (220C/428F) for 10-15 mins until it is risen and golden then I squash the middle down gently before returning it to the oven for another 5-10 minutes to crisp up the base.
+Put it in a hot oven (220C/428F) for 10-15 mins until it is risen and golden then squash the middle down gently before returning it to the oven for another 5-10 minutes to crisp up the base.

 Roasting carrots brings out the best in them, all caramelly carroty goodness.
-I sliced my carrots in half lengthways but if you have very thin carrots just keep them whole or, if they are very chunky, slice them into thirds.
-I roasted them in a little olive oil with some salt and ground black pepper until they were beginning to brown but still had a bit of bite – they are going back in the oven as part of the tart later so you don’t want to overdo them at this stage.
+I sliced my carrots in half lengthways but if you have very thin carrots just keep them whole.
+If they are very chunky, slice them into thirds.
+Roast them in a little olive oil with some salt and ground black pepper until they are beginning to brown but still have a bit of bite – they are going back in the oven as part of the tart later so you don’t want to overdo them at this stage.

-Once your base is crisp, you could just spoon in some hummus, top it with the carrots, cook and serve but I wanted to give my carrot and hummus tart a bit more oomph and the real depth of flavour which only comes with some slowly cooked caramelised onions.
+Once the base is crisp, you could just spoon in some hummus, top it with the carrots, cook it and serve it up.
+However, I wanted to give my tart a bit more oomph and the real depth of flavour which only comes with some slowly cooked caramelised onions.
 The long, slow, patient cooking of a batch of onions results in a meltingly delicious treat and, in this recipe, adds both texture and that extra flavour I was after.